AbbayMourad/coding-challenge/README.md

 # coding-challenge

-##### Important note: as of Mon, 25 Oct 2021 18:53:12 +01:00, I built the REST API and the web part, I am still working on the CLI.

 ## Code Architucture
 ### Data Layer
 In data layer we have an interface **IRepository** that represents what a repository can do.